 What about us?
 Voices come from all directions, telling us we should do what everyone else does and pursue what everyone else pursues if we want to be successful.
 Those voices tell us we should be like this or that person if we want to be important.
 We read books on successful people and try to pattern our lives after theirs.

 But in reality, it is far wiser to look for what isn’t being done.

 Why compete with the glut of individuals who all want to do and be the same thing.
-In the book of Ezekiel God said, “I looked for a man among them who would build up the wall and stand before me in the gap” (Ezekiel 22:30).
+In the book of Ezekiel God said, “I looked for a someone among them who would build up the wall and stand before me in the gap,” (Ezekiel 22:30, NIV).

 Find a gap and fill it.

 Dear Father in heaven, open my eyes to the needs of those around me and use me to meet those needs, fix those problems and fill those gaps.
 Amen.